 Our Guru Rinpoche Buddha statue is depicted with the khatvanga leaning against his left shoulder.
 Additionally, on the tip of the khatvanga are the three impaled heads of the 3 kayas desire, form and formlessness.
 Also, the khatvanga is tipped with a small trident.

-Our Guru Rinpoche Buddha statue was hand made using the lost wax method.
-As a result, it portrays the intricate detail in the symbols he is featured with including his robe.
-Additionally, the statue features an oxidized finish which creates an antiquated look to the statue.
-However, the artisan used a lighter touch which still allows the intricate detail of the statue to be appreciated.
+Our Guru Rinpoche Buddha statue was handmade using the lost wax method.
+As a result, the statue portrays all its attributes in intricate detail, including his robe.
+Additionally, the statue features an oxidized finish which creates an antiquated look.
+However, a lighter touch still allows the intricate detail of the statue to be appreciated.